 We, as humans, thrive on patterns.
 So breaking a pattern can be really, really, really uncomfortable.

 And you can wrestle with feelings of guilt, you can feel like you haven’t done the right thing.

 Sometimes, other people can make you feel bad for saying no and if that’s the case, I really ask you to reassess that friendship or reassess that connection because if a no for you is a yes for them, or a yes for them is a no for you, then that’s an equal match between you and your contact.

 So it gets easier with time, is what I’m trying to say.
 It really is something that is worth the while to develop.
-Learning to flex your no muscle, learning to build that no muscle is really, really important, is a vital and valuable skill for life.
+Learning to flex your “no” muscle is really important, as it is a vital and valuable skill for life.

-And that can be, you know, these are difficult conversations to have because you’re reestablishing the rules.
+These are difficult conversations to have because you’re re-establishing the rules.
 You’re doing something different that you haven’t done before, you’re breaking that pattern.